Meet our Team

 Wilson Ekpotu

-• In addition, he has published and presented several academic papers in international academic journals and conferences, and most recently he presented a technical paper that was focused on Carbon Capture Processes in Natural gas plants at the SPE Canadian Energy Technology Conference and Exhibition, Calgary, 2022.
+• He has published and presented several academic papers in international academic journals and conferences, and most recently he presented a technical paper that was focused on Carbon Capture Processes in Natural gas plants at the SPE Canadian Energy Technology Conference and Exhibition, Calgary, 2022.

 • Professionally, he is also a member of the Society of Petroleum Engineers and the International Association of Engineers (IAEng) among other professional bodies.
-As an international technical paper peer-reviewer with the Petroleum Science and Technology Journal, wilson has consistently taken his research skills a step further and is currently grooming a growing research sub-group on” Green Hydrogen Production”.
-Wilson being a young energy engineer loves adding value through effective public speaking and volunteering engagements on several professional platforms where he has led groups todeliver on technical events and conferences successfully.
+As an international technical paper peer-reviewer with the Petroleum Science and Technology Journal.

 Martins